Webini/bluetooth/README.md

 ## Activate advertisement
-Add --experimental flag to bluetoothd in systemd bluetooth file.
+Add --experimental flag to bluetoothd in systemd bluetooth file (`/etc/systemd/system/bluetooth.target.wants/bluetooth.service`) at `ExecStart` .

 ## Configure dbus acl
 If you run this app as an unprivileged user (recommanded), edit `/etc/dbus-1/system.d/bluetooth.conf` and add this